canal grande Venice Canals Italy

 Bacino Orseolo

-Bassino Orceolo, near the Grand Canal, is a quiet pool many people visit to rest and take photos.
+Bassino Orceolo, located near the Grand Canal, is a tranquil pool that many people visit to rest and take photos.
 Its pretty gardens and open water offer a calm break from the busy canals.

 Key Highlights:

-- Reflection Pools: The still water mirrors the nearby buildings.
-Great to snap eye-catching pictures.
+• Reflection Pools: The still water mirrors the nearby buildings.
+Great for snapping eye-catching pictures.

 Bacino San Marco